 During the Group's operation, water consumption is minimal, and is mainly for cleaning and sanitation.
 However, the Group endeavours to encourage all employees and customers to develop the habit of conserving water consciously.
 The Group has been strengthening its water-saving promotion, posting water saving slogans, and guiding employees to use water reasonably.
 Through these water conservation measures, the employees' awareness on water conservation has been enhanced.
-During the Reporting Period, the total water consumption of the Group was approximately 8 cubic meters, and its intensity was approximately 0.0001 cubic meters per thousand revenue.
+The total water consumption of the Group decreased by approximately 62.5% from approximately 8 cubic meters in FY2021, and its intensity was approximately 0.04 cubic meters per million revenue and approximately 0.12 cubic meters per million revenue in FY2021 and FY2020 respectively.